 - The name and address of each organization or fund on whose behalf the money collected will be used for charitable purposes.
 If there is no such organization or fund, the manner in which the money collected will be used for charitable purposes; - If the organization or fund is not tax-exempt under both federal and state law, then disclose its non-tax-exempt status; and - The percentage of the gift which may be deducted as a charitable contribution under both federal and state law.
 If no portion is deductible, then state "This contribution is not tax deductible."
+24

 Also, if the face-to-face solicitation is on behalf of law enforcement, safety personnel, or veterans, additional requirements apply.
 For instance, if the organization's name includes the term "officer," "police," "highway patrol," "firefighter," or the like, the solicitor must disclose the total number of members in the organization, and the number of members working or living within the county where the solicitation is made; and if, the solicitation is for advertising, the statewide circulation of the publication in which the ad appears.
-If the organization's name includes the term "veteran" or the like, the solicitor must disclose the total number of members in the organization, and the number of members working or living within the county where the solicitor is made, unless limited exceptions apply.
+If the organization's name includes the term "veteran" or the like, the solicitor must disclose the total number of members in the organization, and the number of members working or living within the county where the solicitation is made, unless limited exceptions apply.

 The same disclosures for face-to-face charitable solicitations apply to charitable solicitations made by letter, radio, television, telephone, and through the Internet (with some exceptions for radio and television).
-If a
+If a donation is made, the card, brochure, or other printed material shall be mailed or otherwise delivered to the donor.27